 If you’ve been with me from the beginning of this blog, you’ll know I started off by building something that I called the “BorgBox”, which was a home PVR based on a Mac mini and MythTV.
 After moving to Boxee and being frustrated with the lack of a database, I finally (for now!) have settled on the OpenElec build of XBMC.
 Of course, there is scope for a lot of additional, offline tools, and since XBMC is very picky about directory structure etc. I wrote tools to aid me in moving files around.
-These have led to the creation of a number of small utility libraries, the first of which I’ve released as a gem.
+These have led to the creation of a number of small utility libraries, the first of which I’ve released as a gem on rubygems.

 This first gem allows for multiple YAML configuration files to be used within a class by mixing in a YAMLConfig module and setting potential directories that the file could be included in, such as ["~/.appname","/etc/appname"].
 This allow the configuration file to be determined with either early or late loading depending on whether the application/service needs to continue running for longer than the life of the configuration file data.